-It was the 121st German Medical Conference, which took place in the Erfurt Exhibition Hall and which had a concisely topic for debate.
-Pursuant to §7 (4) of the model occupational code, consultations or even treatments via telecommunications media were hitherto regarded as prohibited in principle.
-Loosening this law does not only mean a major change with new challenges for physicians, but also for the patients.
+It was the 121st German Medical Conference, which took place in the Erfurt Exhibition Hall and which had a concise topic for debate.
+According to §7 (4) of the model occupational code, consultations or even remote treatments via telecommunications media were hitherto regarded as prohibited in principle.
+Loosening this remote treatment law not only means a major change with new challenges for physicians, but also for patients.
 To make a remote diagnosis of a person you’ve never met before seems unthinkable – even irresponsible.
-On the other hand, many citizens have long been seeking advice on Internet forums, exchanging experiences with each other and advising on entire therapies.
+On the other hand, many citizens have long been seeking advice on internet forums, exchanging experiences with each other and advising on entire therapies.
 Last but not least, the doctors themselves use digital media to remotely transfer X-ray images, laboratory data and findings in order to coordinate with one another.
-The possibilities are there, now also the official recognition.
+The possibilities are there, now backed by official recognition.

 Digital communication shall supplement, not disturb, the doctor-patient relationship

-The doctors have made a clear decision pro telemedicine”, so Ellen Lundershausen, President of Thuringia State Chamber of Medicine.
+The doctors have made a clear decision pro telemedicine”, said Ellen Lundershausen, President of Thuringia State Chamber of Medicine.

-This opens up many promising opportunities for medical practices, hospitals, emergency services and institutions.
-If it is medically acceptable and the duty of care in diagnosis, consultation and documentation is ensured, the patient may even be cared for exclusively via telemedia, which means in individual cases even without personal first contact.
+This opens up many promising opportunities for medical offices, hospitals, emergency services and institutions in regards to remote treatments.
+If it is medically acceptable and the duty of care in diagnosis, consultation and documentation is ensured, the patient may even be cared for exclusively via telemedia, even without personal first contact in individual cases.

-However, anyone who believes that this is only interesting for young people, who are familiar with the handling of smartphone and Co., is wrong.
-In fact, the shortage of doctors in rural areas is one of many reasons why it was high time to drive forward the change in medical care.
-Long waiting times, drives and just the sheer effort of getting sick to a doctor lets young and old hope for the new regulation.
+However, anyone who believes that this is only interesting for young people, who are familiar with the handling of smartphone and other media, is wrong.
+In fact, the shortage of doctors in rural areas is one of many reasons why it was about time to advance the change in medical care in favor of remote treatments.
+Long waiting times, drives and just the sheer effort of getting to a doctor while being sick lets young and old people alike hope for the new regulation.

-In the foreground are telephone consultations as well as video conferences and live chats, whereby the doctor can get a better picture of the condition of the patient.
+The focus is on telephone consultations as well as video conferences and live chats, which give the doctor a better picture of the patient’s condition.
 At the same time, the number of SMS notifications to improve patient care is increasing.
-Numerous medical practices already use the service of professional SMS providers like sms77 to contact their patients individually or completely automatically.
-Whether as a reminder of the next routine check-up, pick-up notes for prescriptions, appointment confirmations or the announcement of courses and events, such as blood donation campaigns.
-The high accessibility rate via SMS, the uncomplicated handling even with older mobile phone models and above all the secure transmission of data protection-relevant contents speak for the confidence that patients can use to build up to their doctor.
+Numerous medical practices already use the service of professional SMS providers like sms77 to contact their patients individually or completely automatically, whether as a reminder of the next routine check-up, pick-up notes for prescriptions, appointment confirmations or the announcement of courses and events, such as blood donation campaigns.
+High accessibility rates via SMS, uncomplicated handling even with older mobile phone models and above all the secure transmission of data-protection-relevant contents speak for the confidence that patients can build up to their doctor.

-Not only within the medical conference there was a violent exchange about the pros and cons.
-Affected nationwide discussed in detail about the risks of such loosening.
-For example, the foundation for patient protection, which fears a blunting of the quality of treatment.
+Not only during the medical conference there was a very passionate exchange about the pros and cons.
+Nationwide, affected people discussed in detail about the risks of such loosening of remote treatment laws – for example, the foundation for patient protection, which fears a blunting of the quality of treatment.
 Already, fewer and fewer doctors are taking enough time to listen to their patients properly.
-Like on the assembly line the consulting rooms frequent and nevertheless the waiting times become longer and longer.
-For appointments with the ophthalmologist one waits for a whole year – without an end in sight.
+Like on an assembly line, the consultation rooms are frequented and yet the waiting times are getting longer and longer.
+For appointments with the ophthalmologist you may wait for more than a month – without an end in sight.

-If telemedia takes up treatment at this point, it will save both parties a lot of time.
-The temptation is big, to attribute even less importance to quality, but the implementation of the new regulation so far shows very clearly that both patients and doctors are using telecoms more carefully.
-Patients can think carefully about what they are writing instead of perplexed sitting in the treatment room, where half of the symptoms or the course of the disease has long been forgotten and physicians are aware of the risk of incorrect diagnoses and therapies.
-Because every remote treatment is documented exactly, there is hardly any room for botching.
+If telemedia takes up remote treatment at this point, it will save both parties a lot of time.
+The temptation to attribute even less importance to quality is there, but the implementation of the new regulation so far shows very clearly that both patients and doctors are using telemedicine carefully.
+Patients can think carefully about what they are writing instead of sitting perplexedly in the treatment room, where half of the symptoms or the course of the disease has long been forgotten and physicians are aware of the risk of incorrect diagnoses and therapies.
+Because every remote treatment is documented carefully, there is hardly any room for botching.

-Anyone who nevertheless thinks he need just to grab a sick-certificate and then have a few days off will soon back in the sober reality.
-Even with minor issues, a doctor will examine exactly what symptoms are present and what treatment measures are useful.
+Anyone who thinks they need just grab a sick-certificate and then have a few days off will soon sober up though.
+Even with minor issues, a doctor in a remote treatment session will examine exactly what symptoms are present and what treatment measures are useful.

-Some websites offer medical certificates, prescriptions and medicine dispatch simply by mouse click – but also here a doctor must establish the contact to the patient, the website mediates only.
+Some websites offer medical certificates, prescriptions and medicine dispatch simply by mouse click – but even here a doctor must establish contact to the patient, the website only mediates.

 On the other hand, self-initiated therapies were already common before the decision of the Medical Congress.
 For example, anyone can send saliva samples to the lab for evaluation, without any doctor, at own expense and of course at own risk.